Assessing Round 2 of the Braves’ selling: Wood, Simmons and Miller | Mark Bradley blog

 Certain members of the Braves’ front office – though apparently none with veto power – hated this trade.
 Fan reaction was even more vitriolic.
 How, people asked, do you trade the best defensive shortstop since Ozzie Smith?

 The rationale: The Braves feared Simmons would never hit.
 In 2014 he finished sixth-worst among MLB batters in OPS; he was 13th-worst the next year.
-The Braves thought Aybar, due to become a free agent after the 2016 season, could cover them until Albies was close to ready.
+The Braves thought Aybar, scheduled to become a free agent after the 2016 season, could cover them until Albies was close to ready.
 Said Coppolella: “You can make an argument that we’ll win more games with Aybar.”

-Simmons hit a bit better in Year 1 in Anaheim but managed only a WRC+ (weighted runs created, adjusted for ballparks) of 91.
+Simmons hit a bit better in Year 1 in Anaheim, but managed only a WRC+ (weighted runs created, adjusted for ballparks) of 91.
 League average is 100.
 This year his WRC+ is 106.
 His on-base percentage is .333, the best since his rookie year.
 His defense remains stellar.
 His Baseball-Reference WAR value is 3.4, ninth-best among position players.

 Ellis was traded to St. Louis last December for Jaime Garcia.
 The Braves dumped Aybar, who’d had a WRC+ of 59 and a WAR of minus-0.4 over 97 wretched games to Detroit for a middling minor-leaguer last August.
 As for Newcomb, who arrived as the Angels’ top-rated prospect …